ashikka/winx/README.md

 <a href="https://ibb.co/Trsnk9m"><img src="https://i.ibb.co/8XHR016/Screenshot-from-2021-05-22-23-28-51.png" alt="Screenshot-from-2021-05-22-23-28-51" border="0"></a>
 </p>

-**gencli** is a development tool created to speed up your CLI development,so that you don't need to setup up your CLI project.
+**winx** is a development tool created to speed up your CLI development,so that you don't need to setup up your CLI project.
 It comes with well-defined directories and files, with all the packages needed installed, and pre-made config files to, so that you don't need to go through the painstaking process of setting up everything.

 ### Built With